11 Amazing Benefits of Turmeric That May Just Change Your Beauty Routine

 To DIY your own spot treatment using turmeric, she recommends mixing equal parts turmeric and honey and applying a little on your blemishes for 20 minutes before rinsing with cool water.

-Lighten acne scars
+Lighten acne scars with these turmeric benefits for skin

 “A remedy for hyperpigmentation and acne scars, turmeric is effective and natural without any side effects,” says Punnapuzha.
 “The curcumin it contains is a powerful anti-inflammatory and antioxidant that reduces excess production of melanin, which helps to even skin tone and lighten scars.”